 According to Auto and Fleet Mechanic, today’s gasoline engines last 8 to 10 years, or around 200,000 miles.
 If kept well-maintained, a diesel engine can be driven for about 30 years, or up to 1.5 million miles.
 According to the National Renewable Energy Laboratory, today’s EV batteries will last 12 to 15 years in moderate climates and 8 to 12 years in extreme climates.
 According to Lifewire, electric motors are proven to last up to 20 years under normal conditions.

 Due to ongoing green initiatives, there are many local, state, and federal tax incentives, rebates, and manufacturer credits for purchasing EVs and hybrid vehicles.
 These savings are dependent upon the type of vehicle you purchase, where you live and the year, make and model of the vehicle.
 These savings should be considered when considering the overall cost of purchasing a gas or electric vehicle.
 Car buyers should also ask dealers about special licenses, taxes, registration fees and other official costs and fees that may affect the total cost when purchasing the vehicle.

 While there is a lot to learn about the differences between owning and maintaining gas and electric vehicles, Credit Acceptance can help you get connected with a local dealership that can approve you to purchase – and drive – a new or used car today.

 Credit Acceptance is an indirect auto finance company that works with more than 12,000 enrolled car dealers across the nation to help credit-challenged car buyers get approved for auto financing.
 Learn more about how our program works.

 Are you shopping for a car and having trouble getting approved for auto financing due to having bad or no credit?
-Simply fill out the form on our website and we will connect you with three enrolled dealerships in your local area that can help you start your credit approval to buy a car.
+Simply see if you pre-qualify on our website and we’ll connect you with a car dealership in your area that can help you get started.

 - Publish Date